DavidYKay/davidykay.github.io/about.md

 I have dedicated my life to ushering in the Singularity by helping technologists perform at the highest level.

-By cultivating true technological mastery, I can help mankind reach toward its deepest ambitions and truest dreams.
+By cultivating true technological mastery, I can help mankind pursue its deepest ambitions and truest dreams.

 # What